mir-group/nequip/docs/guide/data.md

 ### Custom Data Configurations

-For more complex or custom data setups, you can use the base {class}`~nequip.data.datamodule.NequIPDataModule` directly with specific dataset objects.
-See the dataset [API documentation](../api/dataset.rst) for available dataset classes.
+For more complex or custom data setups, you can use the base {class}`~nequip.data.datamodule.NequIPDataModule` directly.
+This allows you to specify custom dataset configurations - datasets are the components that actually read data files and apply transforms to individual structures.
+See {mod}`nequip.data.dataset` for available dataset classes.

 The existing specialized datamodules are essentially convenience wrappers that simplify configuring the base `NequIPDataModule` with specific datasets and common settings.

+### DataModule Arguments

+Key arguments that datamodules take include transforms (see [Data Transforms](#data-transforms)), dataloaders (see [DataLoaders](#dataloaders)), and dataset statistics managers (see [Dataset Statistics](#dataset-statistics)).

 ## Data Transforms

 Transforms process raw data into a format suitable for model training.
-They are applied sequentially to each data point.
+They are specified in datamodule configurations (see [DataModules](#datamodules) and {mod}`nequip.data.datamodule`) which pass them as arguments to datasets (see {mod}`nequip.data.dataset`) where they are applied sequentially to each data point.
 Two transforms are essential for most use cases:

 - **{class}`~nequip.data.transforms.NeighborListTransform`** (always required) computes which atoms are neighbors of each atom within a cutoff distance.
 This is fundamental for graph-based neural networks:
   ```yaml